-The question of remuneration for art professionals was first raised on a large scale by the Call Against Zero Wage initiative1 in 2012.
+The question of remuneration for art professionals was first raised on a large scale by the Call Against Zero Wage initiative in 2012.
 This movement was one of the starting points for the founding of our association, which tries to fulfill the role that is traditionally played by the unions.
+We believe that individual artists need common representation - and that is what Spolek Skutek stands for.

-1 https://vyzvaprotinulovemzde.blogspot.com/p/call-against-zero-wage.html
+&lt;sup>1 https://vyzvaprotinulovemzde.blogspot.com/p/call-against-zero-wage.html